maxdupenois/dynameek/README.md

 ### Disclaimery Bit

-Delete is not currently supported because I don't need it, and while there's a gemspec the gem hasn't been built yet because everything is still subject to heavy change.
+Delete is not currently supported because I don't need it.
+The gem is dynameek (unsurprisingly) but I wouldn't use it yet, far better to clone down the project and modify it for your own use.